TangqiFeng/TensorFlow_MNIST-ML/README.md

 > Module: Emerging Technologies / 4th Year
 > Lecturer: Dr [Ian McLoughlin](https://ianmcloughlin.github.io/)

-In this project you will create a web application in Python to recognise digits in images.
+In this project, a web application in Python is created to recognise digits in images.
-Users will be able to visit the web application through their browser, submit (or draw) an image containing a single digit, and the web application will respond with the digit contained in the image.
+Users will be able to visit the web application through their browser, draw an image containing a single digit, and the web application will respond with the digit contained in the image.
-You should use [tensorflow](https://www.tensorflow.org/) and [flask](http://flask.pocoo.org/) to do this.
-Note that accuracy of approximately 99% is considered excellent in recognising digits, so it is okay if your algorithm gets it wrong sometimes.
+This repository uses [tensorflow](https://www.tensorflow.org/) and [flask](http://flask.pocoo.org/).

 ![guess](https://user-images.githubusercontent.com/22374434/33279432-6c0fdcd6-d396-11e7-8d04-4fbdd118ed07.gif)